DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Failure Cases

 \section{Failure Cases}

-Our method is not without limitations--sometimes objects are missed, get deformed or vanish, as we demonstrate in Figures~\ref{fig:apndx_fail_clv} and \ref{fig:apndx_fail_phyre}.
-However, these phenomena are less frequent than other methods as evident by the quantitative results.
-We believe that scaling-up the model size, e.g., a larger Transformer, may help alleviate these, and perhaps additional tuning to the the model hyper-parameters.
+Our method is not without limitations -- sometimes objects are missed, get deformed or vanish, as we demonstrate in Figures~\ref{fig:apndx_fail_clv} and \ref{fig:apndx_fail_phyre}.
+However, these phenomena are less frequent than in other methods, as evident by the quantitative results.
+We believe that scaling-up the model size, e.g., a larger Transformer, may help alleviate these, and perhaps additional tuning of the model hyper-parameters.